The Center for Civic Engagement

 Debate in the Bard Prison Initiative

 The Bard Debate Union is also working to integrate debate training and education into the innovative and world-renown Bard Prison Initiative.
-Ruth Zisman (Faculty Adviser to the Bard Debate Union) offered two guest lectures on debate in Professor Daniel Berthold’s BPI class in Fall 2011 and, beginning in Fall 2012, David Register (Bard Debate Coach) has been integrating debate into his public speaking classes at BPI.
-David Register also established the first BPI debate club at Eastern Correctional Facility in the summer of 2013 during which he met with a group of over 20 inmates, began an intensive debate training program, and hosted a mini-tournament.
+Beginning in Fall 2012, David Register (Bard Debate Coach) has been integrating debate into his public speaking classes at BPI.
+David also established the first BPI debate club at Eastern Correctional Facility in the summer of 2013 during which he met with a group of over 20 inmates, began an intensive debate training program, and hosted a mini-tournament.
 Plans are currently underway to host West Point for a BPI vs. West Point public debate at Eastern Correctional Facility in April 2014.
 Members of the Bard Debate Union in Annandale have the opportunity to collaborate with BPI debaters by working as BPI Debate Fellows, conducting research for the BPI team members to use in their debates.
 Of course, prison debates have a long history of success, as attested to by Malcolm X, perhaps the world’s most famous prison debate team member.